Chrisann Brennan: Apple (1977)

 After her return from India, Brennan visited Jobs, whom she now considered just a friend, at his parents' home, where he was still living.
 It was during this period that Jobs and Brennan fell in love again, as Brennan noted changes in him that she attributes to Kōbun Chino Otogawa, whom she was also still following.
 It was also at this time that Jobs displayed a prototype Apple computer for Brennan and his parents in their living room.
-Brennan notes a shift in this time period, where the two main influences on Jobs were Apple and Kobun.
-By the early 1977, she and Jobs would spend time together at her home at Duveneck Ranch in Los Altos, which served as a hostel and environmental education center.
-Brennan also worked there as a teacher for inner city children who came to learn about the farm.
+Brennan notes a shift in this time period, where the two main influences on Jobs were Apple and Kōbun.
+By early 1977, she and Jobs would spend time together at her home at Duveneck Ranch in Los Altos, which served as a hostel and environmental education center.
+Brennan also worked there as a teacher for inner-city children who came to learn about the farm.

 As Jobs and Apple became more successful, his relationship with Brennan grew more complex.
 In 1977 Brennan, Daniel Kottke, and Jobs moved into a house near the Apple office in Cupertino.
 Brennan notes that Jobs wanted the three of them to live together because, "Steve told me that he didn't want to get a house with just the two of us because it felt insufficient to him.
 Steve wanted his buddy Daniel to live with him because he believed it would break up the intensity of what wasn't working between us.
 Our relationship was running hot and cold.
 We were completely crazy about each other and utterly bored in turns.
 I had suggested to Steve that we separate, but he told me that he just couldn't bring himself to say good-bye."
 In addition, Jobs initially suggested that all three of them each have separate rooms.
-They were still involved with each other, but even then Brennan states that in her memory of the time, "I recalled how awful he was becoming and how I was starting to flounder."
+They were still involved with each other, but even then Brennan states that in her memory of the time, "I recalled how awful he was becoming and how I was starting to flounder".
 When she moved into the house, she had initially planned to commit to becoming an artist.
 However, she also needed to find work and eventually took a position at Apple in the Shipping Department (where she was part of a team that tested, assembled, and shipped Apple IIs with Mark Johnson and Bob Martinengo whom she enjoyed working with).
 She also took art classes at nearby De Anza College.